spierala/angular-state-management-comparison/README.md

 You are welcome to add your favourite state management library as well!

+You can follow these steps:

 1. Fork and clone the repo
-2. Create a branch based on master (or based on another branch with a familiar state management lib (e.g. "ng@16.1.0--akita@8.0.0")
+2. Create a branch based on master (or based on another branch with a familiar state management lib (e.g. "ng@17.0.3--diy-signal-state-service")
-3. Specify the Angular version and the state management lib version in the branch name: e.g. "ng@16.1.0--ngrx-store@16.1.0")
+3. Specify the Angular version and the state management library (and version) in the branch name: e.g. "ng@17.0.3--ngrx-signals@17.0.0")
-4. Refactor to your favourite state management solution (to have equal conditions: try to follow the facade pattern for the state management code, pls use something for effects)
+4. Now refactor to your favourite state management solution (to have equal conditions: try to follow the facade pattern for the state management code, and use something for effects)
 5. Run `npm run build:stats` to check the bundle size
-6. Create a PR and add the bundle size in the PR description
+6. Create the PR
+   - add the bundle size in the PR description
+   - target of the PR is this repo and the branch which you initially used as the base for your refactor-branch (e.g. "ng@17.0.3--diy-signal-state-service")
-7. I will review your PR and add your results to the README on master
+7. I will review your PR and add your results to the README on the master branch
-8. The PR will be merged to a branch for reference in this repo.
-The branch will be linked in this README
+8. Finally, I will merge your work to another branch which I will create (e.g. "ng@17.0.3--ngrx-signals@17.0.0") and link that branch in the README